schellenberg/computerscience20/_sources/Python/MoreTurtles/TurtleRace.rst

    # your code goes here

-.. note:: Although we will explore the ``and`` and ``or`` keywords in more detail later, after you get the program working, you should try switching your while conditional statement to use ``and`` instead of ``or``.
+.. note::  After you get the program working, you should try switching your while conditional statement to use ``and`` instead of ``or``.
 Can you predict what the program will do?

 Assignment Work Time
 ---------------------

-Continue working on your most recent assignment (for example, a turtle graphics assignment focused on loops and conditionals).
+Continue working on your most recent assignment (possibly a turtle graphics assignment focused on loops and conditionals).